MAziz-0/My-Portfolio/README.md

 The ways I approached this:

-1. Making sure that the main features used simple and intuitive.
-This has been achieved by using Parallax scrolling and Bootstap Carousel making a more responsive and dynamic website.
+1. Making sure that the main features used are intuitive and straightforward.
+This has been achieved by using Parallax scrolling and Bootstrap Carousel making a more responsive and dynamic website.

 2. Sections and Paragraphs are delineated to show information easily.
-The use of dark backgrounds allows the text to pop and works with overall tone of the website.
+The use of dark backgrounds allows the text to pop and works with the website's overall tone.

 3. Using a single scroll page to navigate three separate pages has allowed maximum efficiency and allows the user to stay on one page.
 Users can quickly view all the pages in a single scroll.
 Modern resumes tend to be short and concise; this inspired the website's design as this may be a potential selling point for an employer.